Reviews You Can Rely On

 Hardwood Performance

 After making my mess thick enough to swim through, I put the vacuum to work.
-Moving at a brisk pace, similar to many of you working through your house, I vacuum the large carpet test area for 28 seconds.
-This vacuum mowed through rice and Cheerios alike, leaving few, if any, crumbs behind.
-I wasn't as impressed as I pulled the vacuum back towards me, as the Shark had a tendency to create a pile against the brushroll head when pulling.
-However, by the time the buzzer beeped, the Shark had essentially polished the floors, capturing an average of 97% across our trials.
+Moving at a brisk pace, similar to many of you working through your house, this vacuum mowed through rice and Cheerios alike, leaving few, if any, crumbs behind.

 The detection feature can be especially useful on light-colored hardwood, where dirt and dust easily blend into the flooring.
-Detect will ramp up when you hit a patch of denser debris helping to suck up every last dust bunny.
-I really appreciate this feature, although it's not quite as helpful as the illuminating laser many of the Dyson vacuums feature, as I find that it better helps me to know what areas of the floor I have left to clean.
+Detect will ramp up when you hit a patch of denser debris, helping to suck up every last dust bunny.
+We really appreciate this feature, although it's not quite as helpful as the illuminating laser many Dyson vacuums feature, as we find that it better helps us identify areas of the floor we have left to clean.
 Overall, though, this vacuum's soft brush rollers and LED lighting are more than sufficient to clean up messes across a range of hard flooring.

 The PowerDetect cuts through the lane as you move forward, but plows the debris as you pull the vacuum back towards you.